 Storyworth

-What it does well: The weekly question system keeps people engaged over a year.
+What it does well: The weekly question system keeps people engaged over a full year.
 The printed book is a tangible, lasting product that families genuinely treasure.
 Brand recognition is strong, and the model has been proven over many years.
+It is well understood as a gift: you buy it, you give it, it works.

-Best for: Families who want a single, completed, printed book as a keepsake.
+Best for: Families who want a single, completed, printed book as a keepsake, ideally as a gift for a birthday, Father's Day, or Christmas.

 Remento

 What it does well: Voice recording lowers the barrier to entry significantly.
 For older relatives who find typing difficult, or for anyone who processes memories better through speech, Remento meets them where they are.
-The transcription quality is good.
+The transcription quality is good, and the addition of video QR codes in the printed book is a genuinely clever touch, bridging the physical and digital in a way no other printed product currently does.

 Where it falls short: The result is a private document, not a public story.
-There is no discovery layer, no shareable URL, and no way for wider family or friends to contribute or visit.
+There is no discovery layer, no shareable URL, and no way for wider family or friends to contribute or visit without being invited.
 It is also a one-time project rather than a living record.
 The subscription price is similar to Storyworth with no free option.

-Best for: Families with a loved one who prefers speaking over writing, working on a one-time private recording project.
+Best for: Families with a loved one who prefers speaking over writing, working on a one-time private project where the voice recordings themselves are as important as the written story.

 Vivlore

 What it does well: Vivlore is the only platform in this comparison with a free tier, public pages, and ongoing updates.
-A Life Moment page created today can still be added to five years from now.
+A tribute page created today can still be added to five years from now.
 Because pages are public and shareable, a tribute to a grandparent can be found by grandchildren who were not involved in creating it.
 Family collaboration means the story does not depend on one person to carry it.
+And Vivlore now offers a printed hardback biography, so the digital story can also become a physical book.

-Where it falls short: Vivlore is newer than Storyworth.
-The printed book format that some families love is not available.
+Where it falls short: Vivlore is newer than Storyworth and Remento.
 Voice input is on the roadmap but not yet live.
-If a private, book-format product is what you need, Storyworth has a head start.
+If a private, voice-recorded archive is what you need, Storii or Remento are ahead on that feature today.

-Best for: Families who want a living, shareable, collaborative record of a person or moment, accessible to anyone, free to start.
+Best for: Families who want a living, shareable, collaborative record, accessible to anyone, free to start, with the option to expand into a printed biography over time.

 The Core Difference

 Storyworth and Remento produce a finished document.
+Storii produces an audio archive.
 Vivlore creates a living page.

 One is a book.
-The other is a place.
+One is a recording.
+One is a place.

 Which Should You Choose?

-Choose Storyworth if: You want a printed hardback book as a gift or keepsake.
+Choose Storyworth if: You want a proven, gift-format printed hardback.
 You are happy with a one-year, closed-format project.
 You do not need a public-facing page.

 Choose Remento if: Your loved one is more comfortable speaking than writing.
-You want a private, voice-driven project.
+You want a voice-driven project that also produces a printed book with video QR codes embedded.
 A public or shareable page is not important to you.

 Every life has moments worth preserving.
 The question is how you want to keep them.

-Create a free Life Moment for someone you love.
+Create a free tribute for someone you love.
 Start at vivlore.com.

-Vivlore offers free Life Moment pages for any occasion, plus paid biographies starting at £4.99/month.
+Vivlore offers free tribute pages for any occasion, plus paid biographies from £5.99/month.
+A printed hardback biography is also available.
 See how others are telling their stories at vivlore.com.

 Don’t let their story go untold